-A. Each DPS JCPC-funded program shall develop a training and development plan for all staff and volunteers that meets the requirements unique to their program type and service being delivered.
-At a minimum, the plan shall include the following:

-- Programs must provide its staff and volunteers with orientation and training specific to the JCPC funded program, within thirty (30) days of employment.
-The training shall include policies, procedures, rules and regulations of the program and DPS JCPC policies.
+- A. Programs shall develop a training and development plan for all staff and volunteers that meets the requirements unique to their program type and service being delivered.
+At a minimum, the plan shall include the following: - Job appropriate orientation and training within thirty (30) days of employment/volunteering to include policies, procedures, rules and regulations of the program and DPS JCPC policies.
 Written documentation of the program orientation and policy training must be available to the JCPC and/or DPS upon request. - 2.
-Programs must offer training opportunities that will aid in the ongoing development of service-specific skills and knowledge of the staff and volunteers.
-Volunteers shall complete pre-service training specific to the program type prior to direct service delivery to juveniles. - 3.
-Direct service staff or volunteers who lead program activities that require special skills or certification must be trained in the skills necessary for each particular activity. - Direct service staff shall participate annually in at least twelve (12) hours of professional continuing education in an area related to the service type provided. - 5.
+Programs must offer training opportunities (i.e., internal, in-person and/or online) that will lead to continued personal and professional development. - 3.
+Volunteers shall complete pre-service training specific to the program type prior to direct service delivery to juveniles. - 4.
+Direct service staff shall participate annually in at least twelve (12) hours of training in an area related to the service type provided. - 5.
 All staff and volunteers of the program or worksite recipient agency who directly supervise juveniles assigned to the program must: - a.
 Be oriented to the goals, objectives, and philosophy of the program and of community service work (by program staff); and - b.
-Be appropriately trained (by the recipient agency) in the necessary skills for each particular work activity. - B. Volunteers must complete in-service training annually as deemed appropriate and necessary for the position and as job task dictates in areas related to juvenile delinquency, at-risk youth, and family issues. - C. Youth volunteers in the role as prosecutors and defense attorneys must complete a minimum of four (4) hours of training that is directly related to these roles.
+Be appropriately trained (by the recipient agency) in the necessary skills for each particular work activity. - B. Adult volunteers must complete in-service training annually as deemed appropriate and necessary for the position and as job task dictates in areas related to juvenile delinquency, at-risk youth, and family issues. - C. Youth volunteers in the role as prosecutors and defense attorneys must complete a minimum of four (4) hours of training that is directly related to these roles.